9 Popular Hypoallergenic Cat Breeds

 3. Russian Blue

 Russian blue is medium-sized and weighs 8-15 pounds with a life span of 15-20 years.
-The cat is not just among the hypoallergenic cat breeds but is also considered a beauty in the catty world.
+The cat is not just among the hypoallergenic cat breeds but is also considered a beauty in the cat world.

-Russian blue cats have a luxurious, dense coat which gives the cat a beautiful look.
+Russian blue cats have a luxurious, dense coat, which gives the cat a beautiful look.
 Nevertheless, the cat does not shed much.
-So, there is less dander floating around.
+So there is less dander floating around.
 Grooming the cat regularly also goes a long way in minimizing shedding and allergens.

 The cat also produces less Fel d1 protein known to cause reactions in allergic owners than other breeds, making them particularly suitable for people with mild cat allergies.